patternfly/patternfly-react/CONTRIBUTING.md

 2. Set up tooling

-[Install Node.js](https://nodejs.org/en/download/package-manager) version 20 (or higher).
+[Install Node.js](https://nodejs.org/en/download/package-manager) version 20 (or higher), and make sure to [enable Corepack](https://nodejs.org/api/corepack.html).
 Then install the project dependencies and build it by running:

 ```sh
 yarn install